Muntaser Ibrahim

 Muntaser Eltayeb Ibrahim (منتصر الطيب إبراهيم, born June 17, 1957) is a Sudanese geneticist and professor of molecular biology at the University of Khartoum, where he leads its Institute of Endemic Diseases.
 Science described him as "one of Sudan's most distinguished living scholars".
 His research focuses on human genetic diversity in Africa, human genetic variation contributing to susceptibility to infectious diseases such as malaria and leishmaniasis, and cancer genetics.

-Ibrahim is a founding member of the African Society of Human Genetics and co-founded the Sudanese National Academy of Science (SNAS).
+Ibrahim is a founding member of the African Society of Human Genetics and co-founded the Sudanese National Academy of Sciences (SNAS).
 He is also a member of The World Academy of Sciences.
 He has co-authored more than 180 original peer-reviewed research publications, including work published in Science, Proceedings of the National Academy of Sciences, Nature, Nature Genetics, and other major journals.

 Early life and education

 Ibrahim was born in Omdurman, Sudan.
 He received a Bachelor of Science degree in 1980 from Zagazig University in Egypt.
 He subsequently earned a postgraduate diploma in Medical Entomology and Parasitology from Cairo University in 1982 and a Masters of Science in Zoology from the University of Khartoum in 1987.
 In 1994, he graduated with a PhD in molecular biology from the University of Copenhagen.